 Describing his style of banjo playing, Raymond Fairchild once explained to a writer for Mountain Grown Music, “It ain’t oldtime music, but it ain’t bluegrass.
 It’s Fairchild style.”

-Raymond Fairchild and his wife Shirley own and operate the Maggie Valley Opry House, where Fairchild and his Maggie Valley Boys often play.
-He has been a prominent bluegrass performer for more than thirty years, and has played many times at the Grand Ole Opry.
-Two of more than twenty albums he recorded have earned him gold records for selling a million copies each.
+Raymond Fairchild and his wife Shirley owned and operated the Maggie Valley Opry House, where Fairchild and his Maggie Valley Boys would often play.
+He was a prominent bluegrass performer since putting together his first band in the mid-1960s, and played many times at the Grand Ole Opry.
+Two of more than twenty albums he recorded earned him gold records for selling a million copies each.
 In 1989, Fairchild was inducted to the Society for the Preservation of Bluegrass Music in America (SPGMA) “Hall of Greats.”
-Among his many awards is a special home-town honor: visitors to Maggie Valley pass a large sign as they approach town, which reads, “Welcome to Maggie Valley, home of Raymond Fairchild.”
+Among his many awards was a special home-town honor: visitors to Maggie Valley pass a large sign as they approach town, which reads, “Welcome to Maggie Valley, home of Raymond Fairchild.”